James-Muguro/digitec-financial-app/README.md

 ### 6. Open a Pull Request

 Submit a Pull Request (PR) to the `main` branch of the original repository.
-Please follow our [Contribution Guidelines](CONTRIBUTING.md) if available.

 ---

 ## 📜 License